I have a keen interest in finding different solutions to a problem. Currently exploring different architectures for iOS applications.

-ViewModel provides all the data properties that View requires and state of UI.
+ViewModel provides all the data properties that View requires and the state of UI.
 It also provides commands (event handlers or operations) that View can initiate.
-Where as Bindings will update information on UI when model changes (or vise versa).
+Whereas Bindings will update information on UI when modeling changes (or vise versa).
 It also binds UI events like Button Tap with commands provided by the ViewModel.

-Microsoft Windows Presentation Foundation provides Binding framework that is used to bind UI elements to the ViewModel.
-In iOS we can use UIViewController class to bind elements to the ViewModel class.
+Microsoft Windows Presentation Foundation provides a Binding framework that is used to bind UI elements to the ViewModel.
+In iOS, we can use UIViewController class to bind elements to the ViewModel class.

 Temperature App in MVVM:

 Will the ViewModel gets bulky as Controller in MVC?
-We can divide the ViewModel into sub ViewModels that handle specific type of Views.
-For example, Home screen displays list of food items.
-In this situation you can create ListFoodItemViewModel that represents List Food Item screen then use it in HomeViewModel.
+We can divide the ViewModel into sub ViewModels that handle specific types of Views.
+For example, the Home screen displays a list of food items.
+In this situation, you can create ListFoodItemViewModel that represents the List Food Item screen then use it in HomeViewModel.

 How MVVM Improves MVC